hmhngx/task-manager-app/README.md

 - **Deadline Tracking** with automated reminders
 - **Participant Management** with add/remove functionality
 - **Task Request System** with approval workflows
+- **Landing Page** for first-time and unauthenticated users
+- **Enhanced Navigation** with improved sidebar and navbar
+- **Admin Dashboards** with advanced analytics and real-time updates
+- **Improved Authentication Flow** with robust session and route protection
+- **Upgraded Notification System** with new types and real-time updates

 ### AI-Powered Productivity Assistant
 - **OpenAI Integration** with GPT-3.5-turbo for intelligent task assistance